-Julian Bleecker (US) is a designer, technologist, researcher, and co-founder of the Near Future Laboratory, a design-to-think studio.
+Julian Bleecker is a designer, technologist and researcher at the

 He was formerly a Professor of Interactive Media at the University of Southern California.
 He is on the board of advisors the Lift Conference and can often be found jurying and participating in international art, technology and design conferences.

 Current interest are best represented by recent topics on this blog,